Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: Experiments

-The outcomes related to the multimodal benchmarks are reported in Figure \ref{fig: Figure 4}.
-The multifidelity algorithms are capable to converge toward the analytical optimum with a fraction of the computational cost, if compared with the the single-fidelity results.
-For the Rastrigin function (Figure 4(a)), the multifidelity methods implementing all the levels of fidelity $\LevFid=1,2,3$ outperforms the multifidelity methods with $\LevFid=1,3$: the intermediate level of fidelity $\LevFid=2$ is more accurate, if compared with the low-fidelity output $\LevFid=3$ and allows to improve the reliability of the Gaussian process in presence of a strong multimodal behaviour.
-The best performing method is MFPI using $\LevFid=1,2,3$ denoting that the over-exploitation of the input space with lower-fidelities levels $\LevFid=2,3$ allows to take full advantage from low-fidelity data, improving the performance of the learning process.
-The results for the mass spring benchmark problem (Figure 4(b)) confirm the superior convergence to the optimum of the multifidelity methods.
-However, we observed that the MES algorithm is capable to identify the optimum while the MFMES converges to a sub-optimal solution.
-This undesirable performance is related to the already noticed over-exploratory behaviour: the MES uses high-fidelity data $\LevFid=1$ to explore the input space refining the accuracy of the surrogate model, while the MFMES uses only low-fidelity data for exploration without querying the high-fidelity model to contain the computational cost.
-Considering the outcomes for the Paciorek function (Figure 4(c)), the MFEI outperforms the competing method reducing $\epsilon_t$ to zero with a fraction of the computational cost while the EI shows better convergence to the optimum if compared with PI and MES.
-These outcomes suggest that the balance between exploration and exploitation is essential in presence of local multimodal behaviour and noise in the measurements of the objective function.
+The outcomes related to the multimodal benchmarks are reported in Figure \ref{fig:multimodalresults}.
+The multifidelity algorithms are capable of converging toward the analytical optimum with a fraction of the computational cost, if compared with the single-fidelity results.
+For the Rastrigin function (Figure \ref{fig:rasf} and Figure \ref{fig:rasx}), the multifidelity methods implementing all the levels of fidelity $\LevFid=1,2,3$ outperform the multifidelity methods with $\LevFid=1,3$: the intermediate level of fidelity $\LevFid=2$ is more accurate if compared with the low-fidelity output $\LevFid=3$ and allows to improve the reliability of the Gaussian process in presence of a strong multimodal behaviour.
+The best performing method is MFPI using $\LevFid=1,2,3$ denoting that the over-exploitation of the input space with lower-fidelity levels $\LevFid=2,3$ allows to take full advantage from low-fidelity data, improving the performance of the learning process.
+In contrast, we observe that the MES algorithm exhibits a more efficient convergence of the MFMES counterpart.
+This is related to the already noticed over-exploration of the domain: the MES uses accurate high-fidelity observations to refine the surrogate during the exploration, while the MFMES systematically adopts lower-levels of fidelity to massively query the domain and retard the exploitation with more accurate information sources.
+The results achieved for the mass spring benchmark problem (Figure \ref{fig:mk4f} and Figure \ref{fig:mk4x}) confirm the superior convergence performance of the multifidelity algorithms in presence of marked multimodal objective functions.
+In particular, the balance between exploration and exploitation delivered by the MFEI allows for superior accelerations and contained demand for computational resources.
+Similar results can be observed for the Paciorek benchmark problem (Figure \ref{fig:pacf} and Figure \ref{fig:pacx}): the multifidelity learning delivers efficient optimization procedures even in the simultaneous presence of multi-modality and noise.
 It should be noticed that in presence of noise both the MES and MFMES show an attenuation of the exploratory behaviour and a greater exploitation of the domain.
 This result is in agreement with what observed by Nguyen et al. \cite{NguyenAl2022}.
+The overall outcomes for this subset of benchmark functions demonstrate that a learning scheme characterized by a balanced exploration and exploitation phase is essential in presence of multimodal behaviour and noise in the measurements of the objective function.